nirvanaos/orb/readme.md

 ## How to build
 This repository is a submodule and does not contain any project files.
-It must be included as a Git submodule in a Nirvana library project.
+It is included as a Git submodule in a Nirvana library project.
 To build the library under Visual C++ use *nirvanaos/library.vc* repository.

 ## Does not implemented yet
-* array
+* Value types
-* fixed
+* Array
-* value types
+* Fixed
 * DII/DSI